Slower train services on Circle Line after crack detected on rail track

 SINGAPORE: Train services on the Circle Line were running slower on Friday (Sep 29) after a crack was detected on one of its rail tracks.

-"Train services will be running slower as only one single line operations can be operated for both ways on the affected stretch - Dhoby Ghaut to Promenade Stations; and Marina Bay to Stadium Stations," SMRT said in a Facebook post, adding that commuters on this section of the line should cater for an additional 30 minutes of travelling time.
+"Train services will be running slower as only one single line operations can be operated for both ways on the affected stretch - Dhoby Ghaut to Promenade Stations; and Marina Bay to Stadium Stations," SMRT said in a Facebook post.

+Commuters on that section of the line should cater for an additional 30 minutes of travelling time, it added.

-The crack on the rail track was detected at the crossing from Promenade station to Esplanade and Bayfront stations during a routine maintenance inspection at about 2.20am on Friday, SMRT said.
+The track fault was detected at the crossing from Promenade station to Esplanade and Bayfront stations during a routine maintenance inspection at about 2.20am on Friday, SMRT said.

 "Our rail replacement team will be carrying out the replacement of this rail crossing so as to restore the safe use of the tracks," it said.